-- 1. Diapering and Toileting routines must meet the individual needs of children in the program. - 2.
-Provider/substitute(s)/assistant(s) cannot force children to use the bathroom. - 3.
+- 2. Provider/substitute(s)/assistant(s) cannot force children to use the bathroom.Retesting shall be done every three (3) years in accordance with the rules and regulations for Radon Control (216-RICR-50-15-2) issued by the Rhode Island Department of Health. - 3.
 Toilet training conforms to an individual plan based on each child's readiness and is carried out in conjunction with the parent/guardian. - 4.
 Routine attempts to toilet train are made only when a child demonstrates readiness. - 5.
 Children are changed and diapered regularly and are washed and dried with single use baby wipes. - 6.
 No child is left unattended during diapering. - 7.
 The diaper-changing surface is cleaned and disinfected after each use with a disposable towel, United States Environmental Protection Agency registered disinfectant, or disinfectant solution that is prepared daily. - 8.
 Provider/assistant(s) must wash their hands thoroughly with liquid soap and warm running water after each diaper change, even if disposable gloves are used. - 9.
 All soiled diapers are removed from the residence daily. - 10.
 If disposable diapers are used, they are placed in a covered receptacle that is: - a.
 Lined with a plastic bag; - b.
 Kept away from the children's activity and food preparation and service areas; - c.
 Emptied as necessary to eliminate odors; and - d.
-Cleaned and disinfected daily. - 11.
+Clean and disinfected daily. - 11.
 If cloth diapers are used, they are: - a.
 Not rinsed or emptied at the child care program; - b.
 Completely wrapped in a non-permeable material; - c.
-Kept away from the children's activity and food preparation and service areas; and
+Kept away from the children's activity and food preparation and service areas; and - d.
+Given directly to the parent/guardian at pickup at the end of the day.